jvnp/haluka-app/README.md

 Config.get('filename.key.subkey', 'fallback_value')
 ```

+#### Public
+`public` folder is used for the static route handling by express.js.
+Any file in this directory can be directly accessed by entering the url: `http://hostname/path`

 #### Resources
 `resources` folder contains your application's resources like static assets, views and other similar files.
 Inside this directory, contains `views` folder which is used as default views directory.

+#### Storage
+`storage` folder is like a warehouse for the application.
+You may use this folder as you see fit or may not even use it.
+Usually, it is a good idea to store logs, session files and other intermediate files in this folder.

 ## Author